spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 application landing page through the exposed service URL.

-A PCG is a powerful component that enables Palette to communicate with private clouds or data center environments that restrict external connections.
-Through the PCG, you can deploy Palette clusters in environments such as VMware vSphere, securing lifecycle support and monitoring for your clusters.
+A PCG is a powerful component that enables Palette to communicate with private clouds or data center environments that impose restrictions on external connections.
+With a PCG, you can deploy Palette clusters in environments such as VMware vSphere, while also providing lifecycle support and monitoring for your clusters.

 We encourage you to check out the reference resources below to learn more about PCGs.